wp-plugins/wp-live-chat-support/readme.txt

 * Set up your user profile
 * Add your company logo to the live chat window
 * Add your photo to the live chat window
-* Edit all text fields
+* Edit all text fields shown on the live chat box
 * World-class support
 * Fully customizable live chat experience